cdunham1989/remember_me/README.md

 I want to build this web application to remind myself how to build a full stack web application in Ruby.

 I have set myself some simple user stories which I know I can complete quite easily to get myself started.
 But the later user stories and the stretch goals start to touch onto things I have not done before.

+## Using the application

+Run `rake setup` to setup the project as intended.
+This will create the necessary databases and tables.